 The Clydesdale (or Paisley) Terrier (now extinct)

-Complicate this with another long-haired glamorous breed of terrier becoming known in the late 1870's.
+The emergence of the Skye Terriers as a pure breed is complicated by a similar long-haired glamorous breed becoming known in the late 1870's.
 Called the Clydesdale (or Paisley) Terrier, his appearance was no doubt influenced by the Yorkshire Terrier.
 These dogs had long, straight, silky body coats without undercoat.
-They were steel blue in colour, with the heads, legs and feet a bright rich tan free from dark hairs.
-But their demise was due to their terrier-like attitude, combined with a coat that was too difficult to maintain[1b].
+They were always steel blue in colour, with the heads, legs and feet a bright rich tan free from dark hairs.
+Their demise was due to their terrier-like attitude, combined with a coat that was too difficult to maintain[1b].
+It was also stated:

 Skyes with the 1911 Cup

 Skye Terriers were first imported into Melbourne in 1880 with 29 Skyes (Prick-Eared) and three Skyes (Drop-Eared) arriving here by 1911.
 That year the cup pictured was awarded to the Best of Breed Drop eared Skye owned by G S Sanderson in Tasmania for a dog called 'Agrippa Dunskye'.
 But Skyes died out here after that until the 1960's.